 This data set was derived from a logging CTD deployed during McLane Pump casts as part of the GEOTRACES Pacific Meridional Transect (GP15 expedition).
-Data here are for the 0-500 meters (m) depth interval and include measures of particle birefringence photon yield (units of parts per million per meter) and particle beam attenuation coefficient (units of per meter).
-Data for the full depth of the water column (6000 meters) are also included as a supplemental file, as are CTD data used in the redu...
+There are several related data files provided.
+The primary data files include: (1) data for the 0-500 meters (m) depth interval, including measures of particle birefringence photon yield (units of parts per million per meter) and particle beam attenuation coefficient (units of per meter); and (2) 0-500 m McLane optics profiles data by broken down ...

 Vbeta = Vmeas - Vdark - Vcross - Vstray (1)